osteele/p5-server/README.md

 ### Create a sketch

-`p5 create` creates a sketch file named `sketch.js` in the current directory.
+`p5 create` creates a JavaScript sketch file named `sketch.js` in the current directory.

 This is a **JavaScript-only sketch**.
 The server (below) can run this, and you can paste it into online editors such as the [P5 web editor](https://editor.p5js.org) and [OpenProcessing.org](https://openprocessing.org).

-`p5 create my-sketch` and `p5 create my-sketch.js` create a sketch file named `my-sketch.js`.
+`p5 create my-sketch.js` creates a JavaScript sketch file named `my-sketch.js`.

 `p5 create my-sketch.html` creates an HTML file named `my-sketch.html` and a JavaScript file named `my-sketch.js`.

-`p5 create my-sketch --folder` creates a folder named `my-sketch`, and creates `index.html` and `sketch.js` files inside this folder.
+`p5 create my-sketch` creates a folder named `my-sketch`, and creates `index.html` and `sketch.js` files inside this folder.

 The default generated script contains `setup()` and `draw()` functions.
 The